symfony/symfony-docs/components/var_dumper/advanced.rst

 * the first ``$maxDepth`` argument allows limiting dumps in the depth dimension,
 * the second ``$maxItemsPerDepth`` limits the number of items per depth level,
 * and the last ``$useRefHandles`` defaults to ``true`` but allows removing internal objects' handles for sparser output,
-* but unlike the previous limits on cloners that remove data on purpose, these limits can be changed back and forth before dumping since they do not affect the intermediate representation internally.
+* but unlike the previous limits on cloners that remove data on purpose, these can be changed back and forth before dumping since they do not affect the intermediate representation internally.

 .. note::
     When no limit is applied, a :class:`Symfony\\Component\\VarDumper\\Cloner\\Data` object is as accurate as the native :phpfunction:`serialize` function and thus could have a wider purpose than strictly dumping for debugging.

 Dumpers
 ~~~~~~~